Applying for Neurosurgery Residency at UCSD

-During PGY-1 year, the resident rotates though various surgical specialties, including neurosurgery and neuro-critical care.
-The PGY-2 year concentrates on developing skills in basic neurosurgery and, in particular, in neurosurgical critical care.
-Introduction to operative techniques commences as well with rotations on both the Tumor and Spine service.
-The PGY-3 and 4 years provide for dedicated study in fields closely related to neurosurgery in order to allow the resident to develop mastery in these areas with undivided attention.
+During PGY-1 year, each intern spends 6 months on the neurosurgery service, where they learn to run the service and perform bedside procedures.
+For the remainder of the year, they spend time on neurocritical care, endovascular, trauma, and ENT services.
+The PGY-2 and PGY-3 years concentrate on developing skills in basic neurosurgery and in neurosurgical critical care.
+Introduction to operative techniques commences with rotations on both the Tumor and Spine service, and these years provide dedicated study in fields within neurosurgery in order to allow the resident to develop mastery in these areas with undivided attention.
 This includes endovascular neurosurgery exposure, neuroradiology, and neuropathology as well as six months, which are spent at the Children's Hospital on the Pediatric Neurosurgery Service.

 Following this experience, the PGY-4 and PGY-5 years are dedicated to in depth research and/or subspecialty residency training.
 The Senior Resident and Chief Resident years close the circle; with a maximum of opportunity and responsibility, these residents oversee the whole of neurosurgical care at both UCSD Medical Center in Hillcrest and the Thornton Hospital, as well as selected cases at the Veterans Administration Medical Center in La Jolla.
 In years past residents have scored in the 80-90th percentiles on national neurosurgery board examinations and have far surpassed caseloads required by the American Board of Neurological Surgeons.

 For information regarding the residency program, please email our Residency Coordinator Oksana Makodzeba at: email@example.com or call 619-543-1966.